On January 6, Jen Shah was sentenced to 78 months, or 6.5 years, prison time for her telemarketing scam.

 What has Jen Shah said about her innocence up until now?

 As recently as March 2022, Shah continued to maintain her innocence during the RHOSLC reunion specials on Bravo.
 “I’m fighting this,” said Shah on the show while crying.
 “I’m innocent.
 I will fight this for every person out there that can’t fight for themselves because they don’t have the resources or the means, so they don’t fight.
 I will fight because number one, I’m innocent, and number two, I’m going to fucking represent every other person out there that can’t fight and hasn’t been able to.”
 “Not Guity” and #FreeJenShah shirts even started to pop up on social media and websites.

 When host Cohen informed her that the success rate of the New York State Attorney General’s office was 95 percent, Shah told him that was only because people take plea deals.
 Shah’s husband also maintained his wife’s innocence on the show.
 “This cloud will not go away until my wife is vindicated through this trial,” Sharrieff Shah said during the taping of the reunion special.

 Are the other Housewives sticking with her?

-It’s been radio silence on social media from Shah’s co-stars Mary Cosby, Whitney Rose, Heather Gay, Lisa Barlow, and Meredith Marks since Shah’s guilty plea deal was announced.
+Shah’s co-stars Mary Cosby, Whitney Rose, Heather Gay, Lisa Barlow, and Meredith Marks were quiet after Shah’s guilty plea deal was announced.
 But during the reunion special, which aired in March, Barlow and Gay said they were sticking with Shah.